akhmeed19/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

     - C–D ≈ 230 Ω
  3. **Series Reduction: Node C** – combines 76.67 Ω + 230 Ω into a single 306.67 Ω resistor on the A–D path.
  4. **Final Reduced Circuit** – a single 306.67 Ω resistor between A and D, the net equivalent resistance.

+ ## 6. Conclusion

+Graph theory provides a powerful framework for calculating equivalent resistance in electrical circuits.
+By representing circuits as graphs and applying systematic reduction techniques, we can handle circuits of arbitrary complexity.
+The combination of series-parallel reductions, Y-Δ transformations, and node elimination methods ensures that we can solve any valid resistor network.

+This approach not only automates circuit analysis but also provides insights into the mathematical structure of electrical networks, demonstrating the elegant intersection of graph theory and electrical engineering principles.